-The riparian and aquatic habitat of the canyons and San Pedro River make up some of the most critical habitats of the Southwest deserts.
-The Gila Freshwater Ecoregion, of which the San Pedro River and its canyon tributaries is a component, is ranked as "Continentally Outstanding" by the World Wildlife Federation (WWF), and its Conservation Status is "Critical."
+The riparian and aquatic habitats of Aravaipa Creek and San Pedro River make up some of the most critical habitats of the Southwest deserts.
+The Gila Freshwater Ecoregion, of which the San Pedro River and Araviapa Creek and its canyon tributaries are a component, is ranked as "Continentally Outstanding" by the World Wildlife Federation (WWF), and its Conservation Status is "Critical."
 The San Pedro River and Aravaipa Creek is one of the North American sites listed in the WWF ecoregional assessment as "Important Sites for the Conservation of Freshwater Biodiversity in North America."
-The Nature Conservancy, in its Sonoran and Apache Highlands Ecoregional assessments, identified four Conservation Sites in the Middle SPRV, all crossed by proposed SunZia routes, and each containing important riparian and aquatic components.